Steve Bossé

-Steve Bossé (born July 29, 1981) is a Canadian professional boxer currently competing in the heavyweight division.
-Bossé is a former mixed martial artist in the Light Heavyweight division of the UFC and was also known as an infamous hockey enforcer "The Boss" in the Quebec semi-professional league Ligue Nord-Américaine de Hockey Bossé was one of the most popular players amongst the Quebec fans.
+Steve Bossé (born July 29, 1981) is a Canadian retired mixed martial artist and professional boxer who competed in the heavyweight division.
+Bossé competed in the Light Heavyweight division of the UFC and was also known as an infamous hockey enforcer "The Boss" in the Quebec semi-professional league Ligue Nord-Américaine de Hockey Bossé was one of the most popular players amongst the Quebec fans.

 Early life

 Bossé played hockey as a child and his goal was to become a professional in that sport.
 Always a tough player, he would train in boxing in order to improve his effectiveness on the ice.
 Bossé was a successful hockey enforcer in the Quebec semi-professional league of Ligue Nord-Américaine de Hockey (North American Hockey League) (LNAH).

 Mixed martial arts career

 Bossé began his training in mixed martial arts with Mark Colangelo, a purple belt in Brazilian jiu-jitsu under Renzo Gracie, and with Stephane Dube, a popular martial artist in Quebec.
 Bossé became interested in MMA in 2006 after he met his agent Stephane Patry, who gave him his first opportunity to fight.
-Bossé made his professional debut in the organization TKO June 1st, 2007 at the Montreal Bell Centre against David Fraser.
+Bossé made his professional debut in the organization TKO June 1, 2007 at the Montreal Bell Centre against David Fraser.